codeitamarjr/API-shopping/readme.md

 ## Using

-The API-shopping will return the json file with the price of items from TESCO based on the request:
+The API-shopping will return a json file with the price of items from TESCO based on the request below:

 ```bash
 http://localhost:8080/shopping?item=banana